Distinguishing thermodynamics and spectroscopy for octupolar U(1) spin liquid of Ce-pyrochlores: Magnon gaps in the strong field regime

 What about the magnon excitations in the field-induced states for the 110 field?
 Apparently, there are two types of magnon-like excitations.
 One is from the flipping of $\langle S^z \rangle$ on the 0th and 3rd sublattices.
 The energy gap of these magnons is governed by the magnetic field and would grow with the magnetic field.
 The other type of magnons is from the flipping of $\langle S^y \rangle$ on the 1st and 2nd sublattices.
 The energy gap of these magnons is governed by the $J^y$ coupling and seems insensitive to the magnetic field.
 To demonstrate this, we perform an explicit spin-wave calculation.

-We consider a ${\bf q} =0$ state in Fig.~\ref{fig4} such that the octupolar order on the effectively decoupled $1\bar{1}0$ chains are related by lattice translations.
+We consider a ${{\bf q} =0}$ state in Fig.~\ref{fig4} such that the octupolar order on the effectively decoupled $1\bar{1}0$ chains are related by lattice translations.
 The reason that we choose this simple state is for our convenience to do the spin-wave calculation, and the mean-field analysis does not have the interchain correlation of the antiferromagnetic octupolar order.
 We here adopt the thermodynamic result in Ref.~\onlinecite{Bhardwaj_2022} and consider the model spin Hamiltonian in Eq.~\eqref{eq1} with ${J_y=1}, {J_x=0.75}, {J_z=0.25}, {J_{xz}=0}$.
 In the linear spin-wave theory, we express the spin operators via the Holstein-Primakoff transformation.
 For the 0th and 3rd sublattices, we have

 and for the 1st and 2nd sublattices, we have

 The linear spin-wave Hamiltonian is then given as

 where $\Psi_{{\boldsymbol k},\nu }^{ } = ( a_{\boldsymbol k}, b_{\boldsymbol k}, c_{\boldsymbol k}, d_{\boldsymbol k}, a_{-{\boldsymbol k}}^\dagger, b_{-{\boldsymbol k}}^\dagger, c^\dagger_{-{\boldsymbol k}}, d^\dagger_{-{\boldsymbol k}} )^T$, and $M_{\mu\nu} ({\boldsymbol k})$ is a $8\times 8$ matrix with